 2007 brought the addition of new standard features ranging from a Personal Safety System and anti-theft system to tire-pressure monitoring and an auxiliary audio jack.
 The lower anchors and tethers for children system known as LATCH was added in 2008 and a sensing system was added so that airbags would not deploy when small children are on the passenger side.

 1993 - 1997 Ford Ranger (2nd Generation)

-In 1993 Ford updated the Ranger, giving the truck’s lines a smoother, more rounded and aerodynamic profile.
+In 1993 Ford updated the second generation of the Ranger, giving the truck’s lines a facelift with a smoother, more rounded and aerodynamic profile.
 A new grille was featured on the 4x4 model.
 Engine choices included a 98-horsepower, 2.3-liter four-cylinder, a 145-horsepower 3.0-liter V6, and 160-horsepower, 4.0-liter V6.

 Interior changes included new seats which plus an armrest.
 The Ranger also got an upgraded instrument panel as well as an improved sound system and a high-mounted third brake light in the rear window.

 Ford made a handful of changes to the Ranger for the 1995 model year.
 The base four-cylinder engine was bumped up to 112 horsepower from 98, a driver’s side airbag was added, as was a double-din stereo unit and the transmissions were upgraded.
 ABS was optional for the 4x4 and standard on trucks with the 4.0-liter engine.
 1996 brought a passenger-side airbag that could be deactivated for using a baby seat.

 Launched in 1982 as a 1983 model, the first generation of the Ranger was the first compact size pickup designed by Ford, replacing the Courier that was built with Mazda.